dourvaris/nano-python/docs/rpc/methods/account.rst

    these **accounts**

    :param accounts: Accounts to return list of block hashes for
-   :type accounts: list
+   :type accounts: list of str

    :param count: Max number of blocks to returns
    :type count: int

-   :param threshold: Minimum amount per block
+   :param threshold: Minimum amount in raw per block
    :type threshold: int

    :param source: if True returns the source as well